 As a full-time photographer for iStockphoto I get a lot of questions about microstock photography, some of them general and some of them specific to what I do.
-I thought it would be a good idea to create a post with a lot of those questions … and I plan on updating this post as I get more good and common questions coming my way.
-If you have a question feel free to contact me here—I can’t guarantee I will answer every one of them but I’ll do my best. :) So … here goes!
+I thought it would be a good idea to create a post with a lot of those questions … so here goes!

 I’m an exclusive contributor for iStockphoto.com, which means I only license royalty-free content through that particular website.
-(More information on iStock exclusivity is here.)

 Base: 1-249 downloads = 20%

 Black Diamond: 200,000 + downloads = 40%

 NOTE: The iStock royalty structure changed at the end of 2010.

 Do you still own the copyright to your images?